elastic/powershell/Elastic.Console/README.md

 Sets the version of Elasticsearch to work against.
 This will download the REST API specs for the given version of Elasticsearch if not already downloaded, using the specs to power tab completion of API endpoints and HTTP methods.

+`Set-ElasticsearchVersion` only needs to be called once in a PowerShell session, ideally at the start of the session, to set the version of Elasticsearch for the session.

 #### Example

 ```powershell